 FOR NEW WORSHIP SONG IDEAS AND MORE ABOUT WORKING WITH VOLUNTEERS:

 Team Building in a Small Church.
 Your Ultimate Resource for Finding Volunteers, Keeping Volunteers, and Appreciating Volunteers!
-Especially for Women in Ministry in Small Churches.
+Everything on this website is written by people in small churches for women in small churches.